 The ethos of the choir differs from many other choirs of its type.
-St Catharine’s Girls’ Choir is neither a school choir nor is it limited to traditional Church repertoire.
+St Catharine’s Girls’ Choir is not a school choir; nor is it limited to traditional Church repertoire.
 We are always looking at ways to expand the musical experience and vision of choir members, and this is reflected in the diversity of the choir’s activities.

 The choir is currently made up of 24 girls, aged between eight and fifteen (years four to ten), drawn from local schools.
 The choir meets twice a week - on Monday and Tuesday afternoons after school - and sings a service in chapel every Tuesday, as well as participating in special concerts.
 The girls' choir is semi-independent of the existing student choir, at times singing with them, and on other occasions on their own.
 Members of the choir also receive regular tuition in music theory and reading and in vocal technique.

 For information about auditioning for the choir, please contact